gdev-technology/glib-gtk-learning/README.md

 The GLib/GTK Development Platform - A Getting Started Guide
 ===========================================================

-A guide to get started with the GLib/GTK development platform with the C language, following a bottom-up approach.
-Most of the chapters are focused on best-practices for the code architecture and providing a high-level overview, giving references for further reading.
+This document is a guide to get started with the GLib/GTK development platform, with the C language.
+It follows a bottom-up approach: it starts with GLib and ends with GTK, because GTK is based on GLib.
+There is a focus on best-practices for the code architecture and providing a high-level overview, giving references for further reading.
+So this guide is not comprehensive, but tries to be easily comprehensible.

 Download the PDF
 ----------------